ietf-wg-cellar/matroska-specification/notes.md

 The "forced" flag tells the `Matroska Player` that it **SHOULD** display this subtitle track, even if user preferences usually would not call for any subtitles to be displayed alongside the current selected audio track.
-This can be used to indicate that a track contains translations of onscreen text, or of dialogue spoken in a different language than the track's primary one.
+This can be used to indicate that a track contains translations of onscreen text or of dialogue spoken in a different language than the track's primary one.

 ## Hearing-Impaired Flag

-The "hearing impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user, and that it **MAY** prefer to select a different track when selecting a default track for a non-hearing-impaired user.
+The "hearing impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user and that it **MAY** prefer to select a different track when selecting a default track for a non-hearing-impaired user.

 ## Visual-Impaired Flag